troglobit/troglobit.github.io/content/post/2017-09-30-set-up-a-debian-ubuntu-apt-repository.markdown

 then upload the resulting public key:

     $ gpg --gen-key
     gpg: key 44D7FA0A marked as ultimately trusted public and secret key created and signed.
     $ gpg --send-keys 4B8786A6
     gpg: sending key 4B8786A6 to hkp server keys.gnupg.net

 Add the fingerprint to the `SignWith:` in the `conf/distributions` file.

-### archive-keyring.deb
+### Publishing the Public Key

 The public part of the GPG key also needs to be published as a regular `.deb` package.
 Clone my [GIT repo](https://github.com/troglobit/deb)